tstone43/ansible-windows/README.md

 - Suggestions during VM creation
   - Create a new resource group, calling mine ansible-lab
   - Create a small data disk on the VM
-  - Configure RDP network security group after VM creation to allow just your Public IP
+  - Configure network security group (NSG) with incoming RDP rule after VM creation to allow just your Public IP as source address
+  - Configure NSG to allow incoming WinRM HTTPS communication port 5986 and allow just your Public IP as source address

 ### Installing Ansible and PyWinRM on Debian Linux (Ansible controller)
 - pip install ansible